SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Best for: 2–3 systems with simple integrations.

-In this architecture, each system connects directly with the others.
-It's fast to implement but scales poorly.
+In this architecture, each system connects directly to the others.
+It is fast to implement but scales poorly.

 Advantages: